Librarian Antony Ramm looks at a Central Library book of autographs that record the still-unrepeated success of 1966…

 We’ve previously written on this site about the reaction (often underwhelming!) of Leeds people to the nation’s sporting success, and there is a very nice photograph on our Leodis image archive of the moment when some of those conquering heroes visited Leeds Civic Hall on August the 3rd, 1966, to mark their achievements.

-In itself, that photograph marks the occasion and represents England’s triumph within the Leeds-context to a satisying degree.
-But what was identified in our Collections last week takes the story even further and deeper, and brings us even closer to these events: an autograph album recording vistors to Leeds during the mayoralty of Alderman Joshua S. Walsh.
+In itself, that photograph marks the occasion and represents England’s triumph within the Leeds-context to a satisfying degree.
+But what was identified in our Collections last week takes the story even further and deeper, and brings us even closer to these events: an autograph album recording visitors to Leeds during the mayoralty of Alderman Joshua S. Walsh, the second Jewish Lord Mayor of Leeds.

 As can be seen – that album includes the autographs of Charlton, Hunter and Cocker, as well as further signatures of those connected to Leeds United on a different occasion.